 She believes the documentary produced by Marty Syjuco, who identified himself as a relative of Larrañaga by marriage, was meant to create confusion among

 those who are not familiar with the celebrated case.

 “Many netizens who support the notion that there was a mistrial were born before the Chiong case started or were too young.

 I am saddened by this because it not only opens wounds on my part, but also on my family who has suffered so much since this case started,” Chiong said in

 Chiong hopes the movie will clarify the rumors and false reports.

 She believes the rumors, reinforced by social media, were peddled by Larrañaga’s camp, who she claimed continue to use their resources and influence to

 Chiong said she and her family are planning to offer a mass at the Cebu Metropolitan Cathedral for the 21st death anniversary of her daughters tomorrow.

-A simple family gathering will be prepared by the family after the mass, she said.
-(Justin K. Vestil)
+A simple gathering for family members will be held after the mass, she said.